brian-carroll/elm_c_wasm/src/test/gc/replay/readme.md

 ## Unfinished_Sat_Normal

+Ran out of memory during a call that applied all arguments at once.
+Function is "normal", not tail-call-eliminated.
+Expect everything to be kept alive and replayed.

 | eval ops  | before GC | after GC             |
 | --------- | --------- | -------------------- |
 |           | empty     | empty                |